yohantsn/yohantsn/README.md

 ### About Me

 - I have been a Mobile Software Engineer for more than 5 years, I have worked on several projects, including app for IOT and finance apps.
-- For the development of these projects, I used Flutter, Kotlin and Swift.

 ### Technologies & Tools